 - Good trees and a library for the entourage

 - The user interface is entertaining.

 - Clouds with an odd appearance

 Lumion’s spiritual brother is Twinmotion.
 They have a user interface that is comparable to that of a video game.
 They both have a large collection of goods, people, and trees in their libraries.
 To produce a nice rendering, they both take about the same amount of time.
 Although Lumion has a slight advantage, Twinmotion is still a viable option.

 The default rendering test generates some fascinating textures, but shadows and reflections are absent.
 To create a realistic effect, you’ll need to spend more time tweaking the camera settings and textures, exactly like with Lumion.

+This is some Revit Rendering Plugins and the comparison. iRender hopes you can find a suitable plugin for your projects.
 At iRender, we have developed multiple RTX 3090 workstations specifically optimized and configured for GPU rendering workflows, from single- GPU 1x RTX 3090 to Multi-GPU 2/4/6/8 x RTX 3090, you can choose one server that is suitable for your demand and your software to get started.
 You are guaranteed to experience maximum performance for your budget.
 Users will remotely connect to our server, install their software only one time and easily do any intensive tasks like using their local computers.
 We offer clients the powerful processor Intel Xeon W-2245 @ 3.90GHz / AMD Ryzen Threadripper Pro 3955WX @ 3.90GHz and up to 1 TB SSD to load your scene quickly.